 Want to find more whitetail sheds?
 Here are 7 quick tips to help you find more shed antlers this spring…

-- Find the Food.
-Food is the name of the game in finding deer sheds.
+Food is the name of the game in finding deer antlers.
 If you don’t have a quality late season food source you probably won’t find many sheds.
 Standing beans or corn will always draw deer but standing crops can be hard to find, look for fall planted winter wheat or rye, crops that haven’t been disked under, or cut CRP or pastures are other adequate winter food preferences.
 A quick lap around the food source should help determine if the deer are hitting it.
 Check the trails, tracks in the mud or snow, and look for beds around the edges of the fields or drainage ditches.

-- Find the Sun.
 Southern facing exposures are always a good place to check especially if there’s a quality food source nearby.
 If you’ve experienced a harsh winter with extreme cold and a lot of snow accumulation, Southern exposures will prove to be that much more fruitful in finding deer antlers.

-- Intensify Your Search.
 Before heading to the woods, get on a satellite mapping service like Google Maps or OnX and look at the overlay of the entire property.
 Mentally mark off the areas you know are least likely to hold deer.
 Focus your search on the food sources and on the southern exposures closest to the food source.

-- Water.
 During this time of year deer are feeding primarily on grains and woody browse.
-The moisture content is low and deer will seek out water.
+The moisture content is low, and deer will seek out water.
 Springs and other waterholes that have open water can be great areas to search.
 Generally, areas around water will have other woody plants and vegetation that deer will browse on this time of year.
 Cattails and willow thickets around ponds and creeks also provide thermal cover during periods of extreme cold that whitetails will readily seek out.

-- Cover ALOT of Ground.
 The more ground you cover the more sheds you will find.
 By using an ATV, UTV or even a bike you can really get out and cover some acreage.
 Riding the edges of open ag-fields and pastures can yield results.
 Typically, the more ground you cover the more sheds you will find.
 I average a shed about every 3 miles here in the Mid-West but it may be higher or lower in your area depending on deer density and the amount of habitat one has to cover.